yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 ## The Calculating Flow

 The Calculating Flow includes the following:
 - A client, splitting a list of Trade IDs into multiple batches.
-Each Batch is sent into the calculation node (space partition) via a [AnalysisTask|#The AnalysisTask] that implements the [Task Interface|XAP8:Task Execution over the Space].
+Each Batch is sent into the calculation node (space partition) via a depanlinkAnalysisTasktengahlink#The AnalysisTaskbelakanglink that implements the [Task Interface|XAP8:Task Execution over the Space].
 Each calculation node stores a subset of the Trade data.
 - [#The AnalysisTask] is executed.
 Once completed, an intermediate result is sent back to the client.
 If the requested Trade cannot be found within the space, it is loaded from the database.
 -  The client aggregating the results retrieved from all the calculations nodes and reducing it to four numbers.
 These four numbers represent books.